juanjq/LST-camera_validation/README.md

 ### Instructions to use

-(Note): In order to extract the raw data drom the camera you need the `lstchain` environement, see [https://github.com/cta-observatory](https://github.com/cta-observatory/cta-lstchain).
-And execute `conda activate lst-dev` (or similar) before opening jupyter notebook.
+(Note): In order to extract the raw data drom the camera you need the `lstchain` environement.

  1. Copy `.result` files from CaCo to your computer or PIC, inside some folder